Twenty-Six:

 "Just clip the claws and eat them," said Spot.

-"Now they are steady," said Spot.
-"How do we clip the claws?"
+"They are steady," said Spot.
+"Now how to clip the claws?"

-"Perhaps we will find clippers for Arthur behind this other door," said Mimbleshaw.
+"Perhaps clippers for Arthur wait for us on the other side of this door," said Mimbleshaw.

 "An egg," said Brian.
 "All we found in that room was an egg."

 "Well, we couldn't leave it in that room a baby," said Lulu Belle.
-"That would be cruel.
+"Then we'd have to bother to raise it and such.
 I reckon you'll have to ask that spooky old ghost that haunts the mill to turn that egg back to a baby.
 If he feels like it, that is.
-He weren't all that friendly when we asked him to turn the baby into an egg in the first place."
+He weren't all that friendly when we asked him to turn it into an egg in the first place."